PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **(Retail) price tax excl ecotax included**: "ecotax included" is displayed only if the “ecotax” option is enabled in International > Taxes.
 Except for a virtual product.
 When a value is filled, the price tax incl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
 When you change it, the same field in basic settings tab is also updated.

-- **(Retail) price tax incl ecotax included**: This field shouldn't be displayed if taxes are disabled in International > Taxes (issue 15330). "ecotax included" is displayed only if the “ecotax” option is enabled in International > Taxes.
+- **(Retail) price tax incl ecotax included**: This field shouldn't be displayed if taxes are disabled in International > Taxes (<a href="https://github.com/PrestaShop/PrestaShop/issues/15330">issue 15330</a>). "ecotax included" is displayed only if the “ecotax” option is enabled in International > Taxes.
 Except for a virtual product.
 When a value is filled, the price tax excl field is calculated automatically according to the tax rule chosen.
 To separate decimals a dot or a comma can be used, both should work no matter the language.
 When you change it, the same field in basic settings tab is also updated.

-- **Tax rule**: This field shouldn't be displayed if taxes are disabled in International > Taxes (issue 15330).
+- **Tax rule**: This field shouldn't be displayed if taxes are disabled in International > Taxes (<a href="https://github.com/PrestaShop/PrestaShop/issues/15330">issue 15330</a>).
 Drop-down with all tax rules enabled and a “no tax” option.
 When you change it, the price tax incl is updated.
 And the “tax rule” field in Pricing tab is also changed.
 If you select an United States tax rule, price tax incl = price tax excl because it is a tax per state and we can not say in which state is the shop.
 When you change it, the same field in basic settings tab is also updated.

 - **Manage tax rule**: Open in a new browser tab International > Taxes